polterguy/phosphorusfive/plugins/p5.io/README.md

 load-file:x:/-/*?value
 ```

-The above code will load both of the given files, and append them into a node, beneath *[load-file]*, having the name being the path of
+The above code, will load both of the given files, and append them into a node, beneath *[load-file]*, having the name being the path of
 the file loaded.
 The structure will look roughly like this.

 ```